danpape/YubiKey-Guide/README.md

 # Purchase USB Flash Drives
 You will need three, possibly four, USB flash drives.
 They should be at least 8 or 16 GB in size.
 Kingston is a good brand.
 With a sharpie or label maker you should label them: "LIVE BOOT", "GPG KEYS" and "TRANSFER".
 Or possibly "BOOT", "KEYS" and "XFER" if your flash drives are physically small.
 A fourth flash drive could be used as an offsite backup of the "GPG KEYS" flash drive.

 The BOOT flash drive will contain a bootable Linux distribution which will load from the drive right into memory.
 Nothing will be written back to the drive.
 That is necessary so that each boot will be a fresh start, making it difficult for attackers to install malware.
 We will refer to this as your "OFFLINE" machine as it will not have networking configured by default.
-An old laptop that cn boot from a flash drive is great for this purpose.
+An old laptop that can boot from a flash drive is great for this purpose.
 Even better if it has a physical "Wifi Off" switch.

 The KEYS flash drive will store an export of your main key and all of the subkeys, as well as a copy of your `gpg.conf` file.
 This flash drive is all-important.
 It should NEVER be plugged into a USB port unless that port is on a machine running the operating system from your BOOT flash drive.
 You will want to encrypt the underlying partition on the KEYS flash drive before writing anything to it (see below for instructions).